 In that situation, it's important to either ship the belongings home during extended absences or temporarily store the items in a commercial storage facility.

 If your college student lives in his or her own place off-campus, or shares an off-campus house or apartment with friends, things get a little trickier.
-You might have to set up a separate renter’s policy for your student.
+You might have to set up a separate tenant’s policy for your student.
 That will not only cover his or her "stuff", but also provide liability coverage in case somebody gets hurt in their place.
-In addition, many landlords have made renter’s insurance a requirement of the lease.
-Renter’s insurance policies are usually quite affordable, generally less than $15 per month.
+In addition, many landlords have made tenant’s insurance a requirement of the lease.
+Tenant’s insurance policies are usually quite affordable, generally less than $15 per month.

 Depending on your child’s particular situation, there might be some other variables that need to be considered.
 This is where an independent insurance brokerage (like us!) really comes in handy!